Septoplasty in Hyderabad | Deviated Nasal septum surgery in Hyderabad

-There are some other structures in the nose which may contribute resistance to airflow in and also cause nasal blockages.
-Your surgeon may also address those abnormalities.
-Sometimes shelf-like structures inside the nose enlarged and block normal airflow within the nose.
+There are some other structures in the nose that resist airflow and cause nasal blockages.
+Your surgeon addresses those abnormalities.
+Sometimes shelf-like structures inside the nose enlarge and block normal airflow within the nose.
 Such structures are called turbinates.
 They increase the surface area of the nose and also work like valves by directing air through the nose.
-Surface area is needed within the nose for the air to warm and humidify, but the enlargement of turbinates squeezes the area and thus reduces the space and disrupt the normal airflow within the nose and may therefore need to be reduced in size.
+Your nose needs surface area for the air to warm and humidify.
+But the enlargement of turbinates squeezes the area and thus reduces the space and disrupts the normal airflow within the nose.
+An ENT surgeon recommends a reduction of turbinates size.
 Your surgeon will discuss with you whether this is the case in your nose and advice an appropriate deviated nasal septum treatment.

 What are the benefits of deviated septum surgery?

 The major objective of the surgery is to ease the flow of air through the nasal sinuses.
 To ensure this, the nasal septum is straightened or removed to improve airflow.
-Enlarged turbinates are reduced or trimmed if they obstruct the airflow – and the goal of restoring normal airflow is achieved.
+ENT Doctors reduce or trim enlarged turbinates if they obstruct the airflow.
+It is done to achieve the goal of restoring normal airflow.

 What are the risks of surgery?

-The risks associated with deviated septum surgery are rare or uncommon.
-Even if they are present, they are quite minor.
+A deviated septum surgery carries very rare or uncommon risks.
+Quite minor risks may be present.
 However, you should talk to your doctor regarding the risks associated with this type of surgery.

 Aspirin must be stopped at least 10 days prior to the procedure.
-You may have small sponges placed at the end of the procedure if your nose is oozing excessively.
+You may have small sponges placed at the end of the procedure if your nose oozes excessively.
 The sponges are usually removed within 24 to 48 hrs.